Noaemien/ada-template-website/analysis.md

 The metric integrates multiple behavioral signals:
 - Total appearances in both finished and unfinished games.
-- Repeated visits within the same game session indicating a feeling of safe haven.
+- Repeated visits within the same game session.
 - Successful continuation after backtracking.
 - Penalties associated with dead-end behavior due to the lack of encouragement to continue.